lewagon/dotfiles/04-Front-End/08-Templating/02-Recipe-book/README.md

 To fix this, we could use the [`localStorage` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store our favourites in the browser.
 We could then retrieve them when the page loads.
 You will learn more about `localStorage` in the next challenge!

-That's why apps are sometimes composed of two apps in reality: one of the back-end to store the data, and one front-end that will retrieve the data and display it with a framework.
+NB: Web-apps are often composed of two apps in reality: one of the back-end to store the data, and one front-end that will retrieve the data and display it with a framework.
+In this challenge, we created a front-end application that handles the user interface, while we are getting data from an API.

 We will see in the next module that Rails handles both at the same time 💪

 ## Bonus (optional)

+- Use the `includes` method to check that a recipe is already favourited.
 - Clear the search input after a search.
 - Add a button to clear the favourites list.